zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 python3 evaluate_torch_cml.py --rounding_threshold_bits 8
 ```

-You can as well test different `rounding_threshold_bits` to check the final accuracy as follows:
+Testing with different rounding_threshold_bits values can help you understand the impact on the final accuracy:

 <!--pytest-codeblocks:skip-->